 You typically won't need to remove all of the old grout to replace it with new grout.
 The target for removal is half the thickness of your grout.
 In cases where there is severe black mold damage, you will need to remove as much of the grout as possible.

 Once the grout has been removed and the area cleaned, you can begin applying new grout right away.
 If you are not an expert, something may go wrong and end up costing you more, another reason why hiring a professional to regrout your tile is always a better choice.

 Can Grout Be Replaced and Re-Colored?Yes, you can re-color grout.
 In fact, many people replace their grout not because it is old and stained, but because they want to change its color to better match the tile installation.

-When you need the hard surface restoration experts, give us a call at (866) 476-8863 or fill out the form here on our website.
+When you need hard surface restoration experts, give us a call at (866) 476-8863 or click on the "Schedule a Free Quote" button on our website.
 We offer in-home/office consultations and can help you find the Sir Grout services you need.